b3nj5m1n/kommentary/README.md

 EOF
 ```

-If you set both of the to true, it will use the default.
+If you set both of them to true, it will use the default.

 You can also set global defaults, these will be used for all languages, unless you overwrite it for that specific language like shown above:
 ```lua